Defense in Depth, How to Layer Your Personal Digital Security

 Purpose: Make sure the apps you use are safe and don’t misuse your information.

 Ever downloaded an app and wondered, “Why does it need access to my camera or contacts?”
 Application security ensures the tools you rely on, like banking apps or social media, don’t leave you vulnerable.
-It’s about trusting that what’s on your phone or computer is there to help—not hurt.
+It’s about trusting that what’s on your phone or computer is there to help and not hurt.

 Recommendations:

-- Regularly Update Applications: Keeps apps secure with the latest patches.
+Regularly Update Applications: Keeps apps secure with the latest software updates.

 Platform-Specific Examples: